Behavioral Health Urgent Care

 Mission: To support the emotional safety and well-being of children in the Mid-City region by providing prompt access to assessment, crisis intervention and linkage to resources in collaboration with community partners.

-The Behavioral Health Urgent Care serves children, teens and their families struggling with urgent emotional and/or behavioral concerns posing a risk to their safety or the safety of others or creating significant impairment in their daily lives.
+The Behavioral Health Urgent Care serves children, teens and their families struggling with urgent emotional and/or behavioral concerns that pose a risk to their safety, or the safety of others, or significantly impair their daily lives.

 This program has been made possible by a generous grant from Price Philanthropies.

 We serve children and teens ages 5 to 17 in the Mid-City community and surrounding areas.
 We accept Medi-Cal and private insurance.
 We are also able to provide services to the uninsured and undocumented.